Asian buyers snap up London luxury apartments as China flags

 The rush to invest abroad has accelerated amid political and economic uncertainty in China, which is on course for its slowest annual expansion for 13 years after economic growth slipped for seven consecutive quarters.

-The Knightsbridge office of property agent Savills (SVS.L), recently sold a house to a Hong Kong buyer at 23 percent above the guide price after the property received 12 bids, a spokeswoman said.
+The Knightsbridge office of property agent Savills, recently sold a house to a Hong Kong buyer at 23 percent above the guide price after the property received 12 bids, a spokeswoman said.

 The Asian buyers of the latest five flats, which include two and three bedroom apartments, paid about 6,000 pounds per square foot, a One Hyde Park spokeswoman said.
 The scheme is owned by Project Grande, a joint venture between Guernsey-based group CPC Group and the Prime Minister of Qatar.